David Draiman: Personal life

+Political views

 Draiman said of his political views in 2015, "I'm liberal about everything that is issue-based as far as ideology, but I'm also of the opinion of a very small government.
 I don't agree with the fiscal policies of the Democrats, but I certainly don't agree with the right-wing craziness of the Republicans."
 He supported Bernie Sanders' 2016 presidential campaign.
+In March 2022, Draiman and Avenged Sevenfold frontman M. Shadows criticized the Florida Parental Rights in Education Act.

-He has also described himself as "a very, very strong supporter of Israel forever and for our people".
-In 2019, he described Pink Floyd member Roger Waters and other activists seeking to boycott Israel for human rights abuses as "Nazi comrades".
+He has described himself as "a very, very strong supporter of Israel".
+In 2019, he described former Pink Floyd member Roger Waters and other activists seeking to boycott Israel for alleged human rights abuses as "Nazi comrades".
+In October 2023, he denounced the attacks on Israel by the Palestinian terrorist group Hamas as acts of terrorism.
+In June 2024, he posted photos of himself visiting Israel Defense Forces troops serving in the Gaza war and writing "Fuck Hamas" on a 155mm artillery shell.

+Some members of the audience booed Draiman during his appearance at the Back to the Beginning concert in July 2025, which was linked to his support for Israel during the Gaza war.
+Draiman blamed the booing on "a few Jew hating morons" and said "I am STILL UNAPOLOGETICALLY A FIERCELY PRO ISRAEL JEW".
+He called fellow musician Tom Morello "shameful" for praising the Irish hip-hop group Kneecap, saying Morello was "virtue signaling for those who support terror, and incite Jew hatred".
+Draiman said "All innocent lives lost in this conflict are due to Hamas using their own people as cannon fodder".
+Kneecap replied, "We don't care what religion anyone is…signing bombs to murder kids and other people's families just makes you a straight up cunt".